The causal effect of cosmic filaments on dark matter halos: Analysis

 \subsection{Quantifying numerical noise}

 Quantities extracted from our simulations may be affected by different numerical noises (numerical integration, halo finding, etc.).
 To determine whether variations on measured quantities of the halos across realizations are physical or merely due to numerical noise, we estimate the latter as follows.
-We initialize 15 sets of identical ICs from the first positional variation of Halo A, and superimpose Gaussian noise on the initial particle positions $x_i$ and velocities $v_i$ across all ICs.
+We initialize 15 sets of identical ICs from the first positional variation of Halo A (whose $z=0$ density projection is shown in the top left panel of \cref{appendix:all_projections}), and superimpose Gaussian noise on the initial particle positions $x_i$ and velocities $v_i$ across all ICs.
 The new particle positions $x_{i,\rm noise}$ and velocities $v_{i,\rm noise}$ are then

 where $\mathcal{N}$ is a normal distribution, $\sigma$ is the standard deviation across the entire field and the factor $10^{-7}$ is such that the perturbations are close to single precision float.
 We then run a suite of 15 simulations from the new ICs, generate halo catalogues and calculate halo properties, and measure the standard deviation of each quantity across the 15 simulations at $z=0$.